-The ISO shall convert to Demand Reductions, in hours in which the ISO requests Demand Reductions from the Emergency Demand Response Program pursuant to ISO Procedures, any Operating Reserves, Regulation Service or Energy scheduled in the Day-Ahead Market by Demand Side Resources that are also providing Curtailment Services Provider Capacity.
-The ISO shall settle the Demand Reduction provided by that portion of the Curtailment Services Provider Capacity that was scheduled Day-Ahead as Operating Reserves, Regulation Service or Energy as being provided by a Supplier of Operating Reserves, Regulation Service or Energy as appropriate.
-The ISO shall settle Demand Reductions provided beyond Capacity that was scheduled Day-Ahead as ancillary services or Energy as being provided by a Curtailment Services Provider.
+The ISO shall convert to Demand Reductions, in hours in which the ISO requests

+Demand Reductions from the Emergency Demand Response Program pursuant to ISO

+Procedures, any Operating Reserves, Regulation Service or Energy scheduled in the Day-Ahead

+Market by Demand Side Resources that are also providing Curtailment Services Provider

+Capacity.
+The ISO shall settle the Demand Reduction provided by that portion of the

+Curtailment Services Provider Capacity that was scheduled Day-Ahead as Operating Reserves,

+Regulation Service or Energy as being provided by a Supplier of Operating Reserves, Regulation

+Service or Energy as appropriate.
+The ISO shall settle Demand Reductions provided beyond

+Capacity that was scheduled Day-Ahead as ancillary services or Energy as being provided by a

+Curtailment Services Provider.

 Operating Reserves or Regulation Service scheduled Day-Ahead and converted to Energy in real time pursuant to this Section 4.4.2.5, will be eligible for a Day-Ahead Margin Assurance Payment, pursuant to Attachment J of this ISO Services Tariff.

-Curtailment Services Provider Capacity that has been scheduled in the Day-Ahead Market as Operating Reserves, Regulation Service or Energy and that has been instructed to reduce demand shall be considered, for the purpose of determining a Scarcity Reserve Requirement pursuant to Rate Schedule 4 of this ISO Services Tariff, to be a Emergency Demand Response Program Resource.
+Curtailment Services Provider Capacity that has been scheduled in the Day-Ahead Market as Operating Reserves, Regulation Service or Energy and that has been instructed to reduce demand shall be considered, for the purpose of applying Real-Time special scarcity pricing rules described in Attachment B of this Services Tariff, to be a Emergency Demand Response Program Resource.